martineckardt/Interactive-Lab-Hub/Lab 1/README.md

 To stage an interaction with your interactive device, think about:

-_Setting:_ Where is this interaction happening? (e.g., a jungle, the kitchen) When is it happening?
+_Setting:_ Where is this interaction happening?
+The Kitchen.

+When is it happening?
+When you want a sweet treat or a midnight snack.

 _Players:_ Who is involved in the interaction?
+My roomates.
 Who else is there?
-If you reflect on the design of current day interactive devices like the Amazon Alexa, it’s clear they didn’t take into account people who had roommates, or the presence of children.
-Think through all the people who are in the setting.
+Will be staged in my apartment so hopefully only my roomates.
+Can also assume for the occasional visitor.
+Different types of visitors could include friends coming over for dinner, people visiting from outside of town and family.

 _Activity:_ What is happening between the actors?
+The actor will be attempting to satsify their hunger with a range of snacks in the kitchen.

 _Goals:_ What are the goals of each player? (e.g., jumping to a tree, opening the fridge).
+To satsify their hunger.

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.